rafszych/CPP-exercises/Cube/README.md

 Checks if tetrahedron, cube and octal with given parameters are inside specified cube.
 Adds numbers corresponding to parts of the objects located outside of specified 3D table (cube).

-no pointers, classes, floats, structs, dynamic memory allocation
+Conditions: no pointers, classes, floats, structs, dynamic memory allocation